metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 ```

 ## Known limitations
-- Metabase embedding SDK only supports React
+- Metabase Embedding SDK only supports React
 - It doesn't support SSR
 - It doesn't support Vite

 ______

-For a more detailed instructions on building the Metabase Embedding SDK locally, refer to the [documentation](https://github.com/metabase/metabase/blob/master/enterprise/frontend/src/embedding-sdk/README.md).
+For a more detailed guide on how to build the Metabase embedding SDK locally, please refer to the [documentation](https://github.com/metabase/metabase/blob/master/enterprise/frontend/src/embedding-sdk/README.md).